MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

     _Projected price_

-A common question regarding hosting and using Azure ML web services is: how much does it cost?
-You can find the current pricing information in the [Machine Learning Pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/) page.
+You won't do it in this lab, but realize that you could easily write an app that calls the Web service.
+Click **REQUEST/RESPONSE** on the Web-service dashboard and scroll to the bottom of the page.
+There, you will see sample code in three languages (C#, Python, and R) demonstrating how to place calls to the Web service to retrieve predicted price values for a given set of inputs.

-<a name="Exercise8"></a>
+<a name="Exercise7"></a>
-## Exercise 8 (Optional): Compare two models
+## Exercise 7 (Optional): Compare two models

 When you build a predictive model, it is often useful to try different algorithms and compare the results to see which algorithm delivers the best results.
-The Evaluate Model module is very effective in comparing the metrics between two different algorithms.
+The **Evaluate Model** module is very effective in comparing the metrics between two different algorithms.

 1. If time permits and you're so inclined, compare the results of the linear-regression model to a model that uses a different algorithm — for example, Boosted Decision Tree regression.
-Which model performs better?

     ![Comparing two models](Images/compare-ml-models.png)

     _Comparing two models_

+Which model performs better?

-### Summary ###
+## Summary ##

 In this hands-on lab, you learned how to:

-- Log in to the Azure Machine Learning Studio
+- Create a new experiment in Azure Machine Learning Studio
 - Import a sample dataset and prepare it for analysis
 - Define the features of a model and select a learning algorithm
 - Train and score the model
 - Deploy the model as a Web service

 There's much more than you can do with Azure Machine Learning, but this is a start.
-Feel free to experiment with it on your own and explore the exciting world of predictive analysis with a tool that is not only productive, but fun!
+Feel free to experiment with it on your own and explore the exciting world of predictive analytics with a tool that is both productive and interactive.

 ----